In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 Cleaning the Milk Frother/ Steam Wand from Dried Milk

-How to Clean Sage Flush Coffee Machine?
+How to Clean a Sage Flush Coffee Machine?

 You will need the following items to conduct the Sage flush cleaning cycle: